jvfe/wikidata_panglaodb/manuscripts/log_book.md

 * I had a git problem (Tiago) and lost the 2 of november notebook.
 * Remade november 2 notebook and reconciled the human genes.

+### 05/11

+* I had a saving problem (Tiago) and lost the end of 5 of november notebook.
+Notebooks on vscode are tricky, they are stored on cache even when you close the IDE, so they are saved and not saved at the same time.
+The main info and the reconciliation results were saved.
+* Manually fixed Paneth cells in csv (missing wikidata link)
+* Added archetypes to cell types wikibase: https://celltypes.wiki.opencura.com/ but failed to access the SPARQL endpoint via python.